Re: Revised Letter and Sketch of George Sidney Camp, One of the men behind the McGraw Family Estate and Wyoming Valley Massacre worst than Virginia's.

 Abigail's father Colonel Aspah Whittlesey was leading his gallant Connecticut militia in Wyoming Valley, PA, and the day before the Massacre at Forty Fort he placed his daughter on a raft and sent her down the Susquehanna River to safety with her nurse.
 Not only did she survive she did not have to witness the slaughter like many other women and children did.

-Had he not done this would there be a McGraw publishing company today, there would not have been George Sidney Camp who researched the original deeds of Cornell University to find a hidden clause.
+Had he not done this would there be a McGraw publishing company today, there would not have been George Sidney Camp who researched the original deeds of Cornell University to find the hidden clause.

 Abigail met her husband William Camp.
 Two of Abigail's sisters married the brothers of William Camp.
 Anna Whittlesey married Homer Camp and Laura married Enos Camp.
 Abigail (Whittlesey) Camp-Strong died at age 81 years, 5 months and 29 days on Oct.
 29, 1858.
 She remarried Stephen Strong the law partner of George Sidney Camp.